SpagoAsparago/kingdom-of-ds-hacking.github.io/src/gen5/guides/misc/bw_bw2w2-mapinsertion.md

-# How to insert your Maps in Gen V games
+# Inserting your own Maps in Gen V games
 > This guide was written by Gonhex and was formatted and expanded for this wiki by SpagoAsparago